 NTR 390.
-Recent Advances in Nutritional Sciences.
+Topics in Recent Advances in Nutritional Science.

 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing and consent of instructor.

 Topic 1: Advances in Nutritional Sciences I. Required of all graduate students in nutrition.